Post Legislative Scrutiny of the Child Poverty (Scotland) Act 2017

 Child poverty targets, delivery plans and reporting requirements are underpinned by the legislative framework in the Act.

-The call for views closes on Friday 13 September 2024.
+The call for views closed on Friday 13 September 2024.

 Interests